SihanXU/ACE/Zero shot Image to Image Translation/Paddle-Pix2Pix-2Winter-Demo/readme.md

 # [2Winter] Pix2Pix Zero-Shot Image2Image Translation Demo

+- A simplified version, may contains some bugs.
 - Only training for about 10k iterations with the batchsize of 8
 - No MsDisc and SN
 - Pretrained weight of this demo is avaiable at ./output